 One surprising change around now is that you may find your partner more sexually attractive than you have for weeks.
 The last thing on your mind has probably been a little bedroom activity, but your libido, which has been in hibernation for a while has suddenly crept back, with a vengeance.
 This is because you’ve got more energy than you’ve had for a while, and there’s extra blood supply going to your genitals.
 Thank you oestrogen!

 It is perfectly safe to continue to have sex throughout pregnancy, unless you are at risk of premature labour, or your membranes have ruptured.
-In fact, many women say that they are never feel more sensual, have a higher libido or enjoy sex more than when they are pregnant.
+In fact, many women say that they have never felt more sensual, have a higher libido or enjoy sex more than when they are pregnant.
 Others worry that the baby could be corrupted or hurt in some way.
 Don’t worry.
 Your baby is well protected by a thick plug of mucous covering your cervix and the amniotic fluid is acting as a buffer to all that pushing and thrusting.
 It even has its eyes shut, until around the 7th month at least.

 Your baby’s changes this week